Lendfme/oraclesystem/README.md

 Get and calculate price from off-chain source, and then set for the Lendf.me System.

-## Guide:
+## Overview:

-For version 1.5, there will be four collateral:
+For version 1.5, collateral assets will be:

 - USDx
 - USDT
 - WETH
-- imBTC

-At the beginnig, we just set price for USDT and imBTC, we will get ETH price from oracle.

 Feeding price every 10 minutes, we try to get price from these exchanges: